 Jamal’s trio with Crosby and Fournier was wound up in 1962.
 Jamal had opened the Alhambra Restaurant in Chicago in the hope of making it his base for performing, with only occasional short tours.
 But running a trio and a restaurant employing over 40 staff, attending to the administrative side and all the day to day problems such a venture produces proved too much, “It was too big a challenge for me and my place is in music”, he said.
 Besides, in the 1960s the world was not ready for a nonalcoholic restaurant.
 “When I built the Alhambra it was such as headache I decided to quit everything”, Jamal told Kenny Washington in an interview for the Mosaic box set of his 1956-62 Argo recordings.
 “Dismantle the group and come here [New York City] and go to school.
 My long felt ambition was to go to Juilliard”.
 However, in an interview not on this website I had with Jamal he did concede he wound-up the trio too soon.

 Jamal never did fulfil his ambition of attending Juilliard.
 By December 1962 he was back in the recording studio recoding Macanudo (Argo), and by 1963 he had a new trio with Jamil Nasser on bass and Chuck Lampkins on drums.
 Meanwhile, Israel Crosby and Vernel Fournier had no problems finding work, “George Shearing immediately hired them”, said Jamal.
 They both appear on The George Shearing Trio: Jazz Moments album for the Capitol label, a measure of how highly the duo were valued that Shearing broke for a moment with his popular quintet to feature their playing.
 However, Crosby would die unexpectedly a matter of weeks later on August 11, 1962 from a stroke.
 He was just 43 years of age.
 Vernel Fournier remained with Shearing for two years, but returned to play in Jamal’s trio between 1965-66, recording Extensions and Rhapsody for the Cadet label in 1965.
 He then entered a long running residency at a restaurant owned by Elijah Muhammad, converting to Islam in 1975.
 In many ways, Jamal was defined by his trio with Crosby and Fournier, and during the rest of the 1960s and 1970s he quietly experimented with repositioning his approach to the piano, with Live at Oil Can Harry’s from 1976 one step along this path.
 By the time he signed with Atlantic in 1985, a more assertive, questing approach had finally coalesced that was not in competition with a distinguished past that could never be repeated.
-Context is all in jazz, and as these four live sessions for Argo demonstrated, the Ahmad Jamal Trio between 1958 until 1962 was one of jazz’s greatest small groups.
+Context is all in jazz, and as these four live sessions for Argo demonstrated, the Ahmad Jamal Trio between 1958 until 1962 was, for a brief four year period, one of jazz’s greatest small groups.
 The tragedy is that we didn’t hear more from this trio as Jamal’s seemingly limitless creativity, inspired by his bassist and drummer, seemed far from exhausted on their final recording session, Live at the Blackhawk.
-Later in life, Jamal would concede he disbanded the trio too early, which would become a source of regret, as he admitted to drummer Kenny Washington in his interview for Mosaic, “I was so busy trying to negotiate life’s problems and trying to negotiate the mere necessities of life that I’m now fully appreciating the depth of this group…I don’t think any of us realise sometimes what we have until its gone.
+Later in life, Jamal would concede he disbanded the trio too early, which would become a source of regret, as he admitted to drummer Kenny Washington in his interview for Mosaic reissue package, “I was so busy trying to negotiate life’s problems and trying to negotiate the mere necessities of life that I’m now fully appreciating the depth of this group…I don’t think any of us realise sometimes what we have until its gone.
 It was sheer joy working with those two individuals.
 Master musicians”.
-Even so, they did make an indelible mark on the ledger of jazz history, but as Hal Galper noted, “Ahmad’s major contributions have yet to be recognised.”
+The tragedy, perhaps is their impact on the ledger of jazz history was slight, as Hal Galper has noted, “Ahmad’s major contributions have yet to be recognised.”
 That was in 1999, and we’re still waiting.